akkoro/assemblylift-template-jamstack/README.md

 AssemblyLift **v0.3.1** or greater is required.

 The web portion is a simple webpack site to demonstrate how a frontend can be integrated with an AssemblyLift project.
-A full-featured framework such as React is not used as to keep things simple.
+This could be replaced by full-featured framework such as React if desired.

 ### Building
 First run `npm install`